saffron-lang/saffron/.github/contributing.md

     - `vm.c` handle the new ops
     - `debug.c` debug printing for the new op when printing bytecode
 4. Standard Library
-    - `lib/` an importable lib file written in lox, types are automatic
+    - `lib/` an importable lib file written in Saffron, no need to define types
     - `libc/` for a builtin library
         - Types
             - `types.c` inside `initGlobalEnvironment()` define any new types or values